bioimage-io/bioimage-io-resources/README.md

 ## How to contribute new models?

-BioImage.io is a static website, it reads a manifest file from Github repo and render the page in users' browser.
-Therefore contributing models to the repository is as easy as adding meta information of your models to the manifest file.
+BioImage.io is a static website, it reads a manifest file from this Github repo (`manifest.model.json`) and render the page in the browser.
+Therefore, contributing models to the repository is as easy as adding links of your models to the manifest file.

 Please follow the following steps: